 Coordinated School Health

-The Coordinated School Health (CSH) model is a method of connecting health and learning that consists of eight inter-related components.
-This approach constitutes a systems change by improving students’ health and their capacity to learn through personal responsibility, and the support of families, communities and school.
+The Coordinated School Health (CSH) model is a method of connecting health and learning that consists of eight interrelated components.
+This approach constitutes a systems change by improving students’ health and capacity to learn through personal responsibility, and the support of families, communities, and schools.

-By definition all Coordinated School Health Components work together to improve the lives of students and their families.
-Although these components are listed separately, it is their composite that allows CSH to have significant impact.
+By definition, all Coordinated School Health Components work together to improve the lives of students and their families.
+Although these components are listed separately, their composite allows CSH to have a significant impact.

 Coordinated School Health Components